Towards the Worst-case Robustness of Large Language Models: Lower Bounding Worst-case Robustness

+There are two differences between \cref{definition:fractional_knapsack} and the traditional fractional knapsack problem.
+First, \cref{definition:fractional_knapsack} is a minimization problem rather than a maximization problem, but they are equivalent by defining the item value as \(-p(\bm{z}|\bm{x}_{adv})\) instead of \(p(\bm{z}|\bm{x}_{adv})\).
+Second, \cref{definition:fractional_knapsack} requires that the total weight of items \textbf{must be strictly equal to} the knapsack's capacity \(p_A\), rather than less than or equal to it.
+Since the greedy algorithm of fractional knapsack solvers always finds a solution that precisely fits the knapsack (as shown in \cref{algorithm:certify_knapsack}), this constraint is not an issue.

-The solution to the Fractional Knapsack Problem relies on a greedy algorithm: we prioritize items by their value-to-weight ratio \( -\frac{p(\bm{z}|\bm{x}_{adv})}{p(\bm{z}|\bm{x})} \), selecting items in descending order of this ratio until the capacity \( p_A \) is reached.
-This approach is optimal because it maximizes the contribution of each item (or fraction of an item) per unit weight added to the knapsack~\cite{aho1974design,cormen2022introduction}.
+The solution to the Fractional Knapsack Problem relies on a well-known greedy algorithm: prioritizing items by value-to-weight ratio \(-\frac{p(\bm{z}|\bm{x}_{adv})}{p(\bm{z}|\bm{x})}\), selecting items in descending order of this ratio until the capacity \(p_A\) is reached.
+This approach is optimal because it maximizes the contribution of each item per unit weight added to the knapsack~\cite{aho1974design,cormen2022introduction}.